jdesrosiers/resourceful/README.md

 ```

 This controller adds the "foo" resource using the GenericControllerProvider.
 The first argument is the name of the
 type.
-The second argument is any Doctrine CacheProvider implementation.
+The second argument is any Doctrine Cache implementation.
 Storing files on the filesystem is usually
 good enough for a rapid prototype, but you can choose something like memcache or redis if you prefer.
 A centralized
 data storage can be useful if you are collaborating with others on this application.

-Once the resource is registered, a good next step is the add a link to your index to create a "foo".
+Once the resource is registered, a good next step is to add a link to your index to create a "foo".
 Refresh your
 Jsonary browser and you should see the link you added to the index.
 Also, a default "foo" schema was generated in your
 `/schema` folder.
 Fill out your "foo" schema how you like and then use the index link you created to create a "foo".
 All CRUD operations are available for the resource.